-Your doctor can describe your personalized ovarian cancer treatment options and the expected results.
+Once the ovarian cancer's stage has been determined, your oncologist can create a personalized ovarian cancer treatment plan that will work best for each patient.
 Most women have surgery and chemotherapy.
 Rarely, radiation therapy is used.

 Often, ovarian cancer treatments can affect cancer cells in the pelvis, in the abdomen, or throughout the body: